-- To what extent is the topic significant for and relevant to humanities scholarship and teaching at the intended K-12 level? - How clear and persuasive is the intellectual rationale? - How well does the proposal incorporate diverse approaches and views?
-Is the proposal balanced in its treatment of the topic? - How well chosen are the primary and secondary sources? - To what extent does/do the project director(s), additional faculty, and the K-12 leader(s) demonstrate suitable subject matter and pedagogical expertise?
+- To what extent is the topic significant for humanities scholarship and teaching? - How clear and persuasive is the intellectual rationale? - How well does the proposal incorporate diverse approaches and views?
+Is the proposal balanced in its treatment of the topic? - How well chosen are the primary and secondary sources?

+• To what extent does/do the project director(s) and additional faculty demonstrate suitable subject matter and pedagogical expertise?